fauzaanu/php_mysql_crud/readme.md

 currently this does all CRUD operations using mysqli

-next is cloning a real application and using more db tables to practice relationships
+next practice project is cloning a real application and using more db tables to practice relationships